CosmWasm/docs-deprecated/dev-academy/basics/03-cosmos-sdk-cw.md

 of interactions between modules.
 :::

-In short, Cosmos SDK is an easy-to-use blockchain framework that enables business to develop quickly without delving into blockchain details.
+In short, Cosmos SDK is an easy-to-use blockchain framework that enables developers to build application-specific blockchains without delving into the implementation details of low-level blockchain infrastructure (like byzantine fault tolerance).

-Please read through Cosmos SDK overview documentation:
+You can read through Cosmos SDK overview documentation for more information:

 - [Cosmos SDK Intro](https://docs.cosmos.network/v0.43/intro) gives a great introduction to the framework.
 - [Cosmos SDK Basics](https://docs.cosmos.network/v0.43/basics) covers basic concepts of cosmos sdk that is required